 Abortion has always been a hot-button issue, and for good reason.
 Passionate proponents exist on both sides of the argument, but for many anti-abortion advocates, the ethical dilemma that abortion promotes is often silenced or explained away.
-Women’s rights, access to healthcare, and opinions on the discussions on bodily autonomy are front and center in abortion talks.
+Women’s rights, access to healthcare, and opinions on the discussions on bodily autonomy are front and center in ethics and abortion talks.
 Although these arguments are cited regularly by abortion rights advocates, they end up falling flat when faced with medical and ethics-related facts.

 “MY BODY, MY CHOICE”